/NOT FOR DISTRIBUTION THROUGH U.S. NEWS WIRE SERVICES OR DISSEMINATION IN THE U.S./

 Income Tax Expense

-For the quarter ended March 31, 2012, income tax expense of $1.8 million was calculated on income before tax of $6.6 million together with $0.5 million for items that are exempt from or not deductible for tax purposes, and for the impact of changes in tax rates on the deferred tax balances.
-For the quarter ended March 31, 2012, The Brick was subject to a statutory corporate tax rate of 25.85%.
+For the year ended December 31, 2011 The Brick was structured as a corporation with an effective tax rate of 25.85%.
+The income tax expense of $14.4 million is calculated based on income before tax of $50.3 million adjusted for certain items that are exempt from or not deductible for tax purposes and for the impact of changes in tax rates on the deferred tax balances.

 Previous financial statements and Management's Discussion and Analysis are available on the investor relations page of Brick Group's website at www.thebrick.com.

 The Brick Group, together with its subsidiaries, is one of Canada's largest volume retailers of household furniture, mattresses, appliances and home electronics, operating under five banners: The Brick, United Furniture Warehouse, The Brick Superstore, The Brick Mattress Store, and Urban Brick.
 In addition, through its corporate sales division, the Brick Group services the subdivision, condominium, hospitality and high-rise builder market.
 The Brick Group's retail and franchise operations are located in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, Prince Edward Island, Nova Scotia, New Brunswick, the Northwest Territories and Yukon.